Instill Your Life Website (18).jpg

 Regulation

-The presence of clear, predictable expectations that guide behavior across environments.
+The presence of clear, predictable expectations across environments that guide behavior and support learning.

 Consistency